 Upon successful commercialization, the proposed innovation will help reduce or eliminate gas flaring, improve domestic production of value-added chemicals, and help create domestic jobs.

 The project is progressing as per the technical work plan.
 The team has established baselines for catalyst performance and membrane performance.
-Catalyst and membrane integration is in progress.
+Initial integration of the catalyst and membrane has been performed.